 A more convenient way to add new models to TINA is to browse manufacturer websites and add the Spice models of interest from the web site.
-Of course it also possible first to download the models and use the technique described in the previous section.
-Note that even if you prefer the latter you may find useful hints in the following section.
+Of course it is also possible first to download the models and use the technique described in the previous section.
+Note that even if you prefer the latter you may find useful hints in the follow- ing section.

-Now let's select the From the web option in the wizard and press the Browse | button.
+Now let's select the From the web option in the wizard and press the http://focus.ti.com/docs/prod/folders/print/ths4121.html (Note that the direct link above may change).